mdapi-issues/retrieve-behavior-scratch-org/README.md

 Typically, when retrieving `Profiles`, `RecordTypes` or `Translations` from an org, we only get the content for the other metadata types referenced in package.xml.

-What the docs don't mention, when we retrieve from a **Scratch Org** we are getting the full content.
+However if the org (Scratch Org or Sandbox) has Source Tracking enabled, we are getting the full content.

+> With source tracking, retrieving profiles returns profile information pertaining to anything else specified in the package.xml file plus any components getting tracked by source tracking.
+That includes any entity for which a change exists between your local project and the org.

+Source: Salesforce DX Developer Guide [Retrieve and Pull Changes to Profiles with Source Tracking](https://developer.salesforce.com/docs/atlas.en-us.238.0.sfdx_dev.meta/sfdx_dev/sfdx_dev_source_tracking_source_tracking_profiles.htm?q=behav)

 ### Profiles